The Yellow Bird

 Backyard Friends: The Ptarmigan

-General Overview Ptarmigans are a genus of birds related to grouse, chickens, turkeys and pheasants (10).
+Table of Contents Overview Ptarmigans are a genus of birds related to grouse, chickens, turkeys and pheasants (10).
 There are three species of ptarmigan, each with several subspecies: the willow ptarmigan (Lagopus lagopus), the rock ptarmigan (Lagopus muta) and the white-tailed ptarmigan (Lagopus leucura).
-The scientific name Lagopus comes from Greek and means rabbit footed (5).
-This…
+The scientific name Lagopus comes from Greek and means rabbit footed…

 Read more